zechtz/cherry-picker/README.md

 # 🍒 Cherry Picker

-An interactive terminal-based Git cherry-pick tool that makes selectively applying commits between branches intuitive and efficient.
+An interactive terminal-based Git cherry-pick tool that makes selectively applying commits from a source branch to a target branch intuitive and efficient.

 ![Cherry Picker Screenshot](shot.png)